licson/libSSE-php/README.md

 Updates
 =========

-1. Add new functionality: cross-script communication is now possible with SSEData which currently uses a MySQL database to store data.
-It can be easily extended to use other medium to store data such as files.
+1. Add new functionality: cross-script communication is now possible with SSEData.
 2. Add example that demostratrs the new functionality: a chatroom build with libSSE in less than 100 lines of PHP code!
 3. Cleaner code
 4. Add documentation.
 [Check it here](https://github.com/licson0729/libSSE-php/wiki/libSSE-docs)

-Examples are hosted on my website now!
-[Check them in action!](http://serve-licson.net23.net/demos/libsse/examples/)
+5. Improved code in output buffering.

 Development
 ============